 A bachelor's degree or comparable qualification equivalent to a Swedish bachelor's degree from an internationally recognised university is required.
 Students following longer programmes that have completed courses equivalent to a bachelor's degree are considered on a case-by-case basis.

-Students in their final year of undergraduate studies may apply and, if qualified, will receive a conditional acceptance.
+Students in the final year of undergraduate studies may apply and, if qualified, be conditionally admitted.
 These applicants must include a written statement according to the instructions given by

-University of Michigan, ECPE (Examination for the certificate of Proficiency in English)
+- Cambridge Michigan Language Assessments: University of Michigan, Examination for the Certificate of Proficiency in English (ECPE)

 Bachelor's degree in Physics, Electrical Engineering, Materials science, Chemistry or equivalent, including courses in mathematics corresponding to at least 20 ECTS credits and courses in physics corresponding to at least 30 ECTS credits.

 Your application is not complete without the required documents.
 Some documents are required for all programmes, while some are programme specific.
 Only submit documents requested below.
 For example, if a summary sheet is not requested below, you should not submit one.
 Unless otherwise is specified, all documents should be uploaded to your application at University Admissions and not sent to KTH.
 We may verify your documents' authenticity with the issuing institution.
 Applications made with fraudulent documents will be rejected, and legal action may be taken.
 Incomplete applications are not processed.